peterpeterparker/daviddalbusco.com/src/blog/the-unbreakable-slides-for-your-corporate-communication.md

 #### Remote control

-Control your presentations remotely, draw over your slides and set a timer from your phone or tablet.
+Control your presentations remotely, draw on your slides and set a timer from your phone or tablet.

 *****

 #### Speaker notes

 Write notes for your slides.
-If you wish, it would even be possible to publish these within your slides.
+Embed them in your presentation when needed.

 *****